ByLaws

 Executive Committee - The body designated to provide leadership and direction to Kids Living Well.

-Family Representative - A person representing the interests of families and may include; parent, youth, sibling, family member or other person.
+Family Representative - A person representing the interests of families and may include a parent or family member.

-Membership - The person(s) who have completed a membership form on their own behalf, or on the behalf of an organization.
+Membership - The person(s) who have completed a membership form on their own behalf.